Explore-Execute Chain: Towards an Efficient Structured Reasoning Paradigm: Methodology

 To support structured reasoning, we construct a dedicated SFT dataset through synthetic generation.
 A naive method is to first sample an execution trace from the base model and then summarize it into an exploration step.
 However, this approach is flawed: the execution is generated from $p(e \mid c)$ rather than the desired $p'(e \mid \pi, c)$, effectively hacking the causal structure.
 As a result, the model learns to ignore the exploration and directly mimic the base model's execution distribution, violating the intended information bottleneck.

-Our method, described in Algorithm.~\ref{alg:correct_sft}, explicitly conditions the execution on the exploration.
-For each question, we first generate a full solution, distill it into an exploration step, and then prompt the model to produce a new execution which strictly follows the exploration.
+Our method, formalized in Algorithm~\ref{alg:correct_sft}, reverses this order: for each question, we first generate a full solution, distill it into an exploration step, and then prompt the model to produce a new execution conditioned on that plan.
 This enforces a causal dependency from exploration to execution, which is crucial for Prop.~\ref{req:deterministic}.
 The solution can also come from the ground truth.
 To enable a fair comparison and minimize dataset selection constraints while avoiding the introduction of extra variables, we specifically use samples from the Base LLM in our comparison experiments